Highpoint2000/DX-Alert/README.md

 2. Unpack the Logger.js and the Logger folder with the logger-plugin.js into the web server plugins folder (..fm-dx-webserver-main\plugins)
 4. Restart the server
 5. Activate the plugin it in the settings

-This plugin provides email Alerts for DX Receiption with the FM-DX web server.

 ## Notes: